ironcore-dev/ceph-provider/docs/usage/README.md

 # Usage Guides

-This section provides an overview on how onmetal Volumes can be created.
+This section provides an overview on how `Volume`s from the [onmetal-api](https://github.com/onmetal/onmetal-api) project can be provisioned using the `cephlet` provider.

 ## Available Pools and Classes
 As a user you can request storage by creating a `Volume`.
-It will be placed in the defined `VolumePool`.
+It will be allocated in the referenced `VolumePool`.
-The `VolumeClasses` define the capabilities in terms of IOPS and BPS limits.
+The `VolumeClasses` define the capabilities in terms of IOPS, BPS limits and other resource requirements.

 Get the available `VolumePools` with the corresponding `VolumeClasses`
 ```shell